tineggarcia/baking-frenzy/README.md

 * As a user I want to be able to straight away tell what the website is all about.
 * As a user I want the website to be inviting and will entice me to explore the website more.
-* As a user I want to find what I am looking for through smooth and easy navigation.
+* As a user I want to be able to find what I am looking for through smooth and easy navigation.
 * As a user I want to be satisfied with the amount of information I have acquired from the website or meet my expectations.
 * As a user I want to understand the purpose of the website and what it has to offer upon loading it or just by a few clicks.
 * As a user I want to be able to see the available items that are available for the consumer on the website.
 * As a user I want to enjoy navigating through the website and will keep my interest as I go through the site.